 The Nintendo 64 was in a class all on its own.
 It was one of the last consoles ever to use cartridges and featured some legendary games such as Legend of Zelda: Ocarina of Time, 007 Goldeneye, Perfect Dark, Fable, and Pokemon Stadium.
 Now you can play those classics on your Android devices.
 Let’s take a quick look at the best N64 emulators for Android.
-Before we begin, it’s worth noting that most, if not all, of these emulators are based on the Mupen64 open source project with their own set of tweaks.
+It’s worth noting that many of these use the Mupen64 open-source project as a base.

 If we missed any of the best N64 emulators for Android, tell us about them in the comments!
-To see our complete list of best app lists, click here.
+You can also click here to check out our latest Android app and game lists!